sattariam/truelayer.hackernews/README.md

 - There is loggin setting as well which could be change by environment.

 ## Considerations
-- The application will validate the news item before return and if any of the new ites were not valid, it will be ignored and next news item in the queue will be process and return.
+- The application is validating the news item detail before returning the result and if any of the new items was not valid, it will be ignored and next news item in the queue will be taken, process and return.
 - The validations list are :
   - title and author are non empty strings not longer than 256 characters.
   - uri is a [valid URI](https://tools.ietf.org/html/rfc3986)